marcisme/sketch-preview/README.md

 # Installation

+*Note: The organization of the plugin files changed in `v0.5.0`.
+Remove any old files from the plugin directory if upgrading from an older version.*

 [Download](https://github.com/marcisme/sketch-preview/archive/master.zip) the
 latest version of this project, and copy the `SketchPreview` directory into the Sketch plugin directory.
 For Sketch 3, this should be: